Crisis in Lebanon: What You Need to Know

 Project HOPE is on the ground in Lebanon mobilizing supplies and deploying surge staff in response to the ongoing humanitarian crisis.
 Learn more about our response and how you can help.

-More than 1,000 people have been killed, thousands are injured and more than 1 million people have been displaced across Lebanon as conflict continues to spread between Israel and Hezbollah.
+More than 2,100 people have been killed, over 10,200 are injured and an estimated 1.2 million people have been displaced across Lebanon as conflict continues to spread between Israel and Hezbollah.

 Project HOPE’s team is on the ground in Lebanon responding to the growing humanitarian crisis.
 As we continue to assess health and humanitarian needs, our team is distributing health and hygiene supplies to displaced families and deploying surge staff to assist civilians whose lives have been displaced by the conflict.
 Read on to learn more about our response.